 License agreements can use multiple fonts, sizes, and styles of text.
 Beware, however, of using fonts that are not built into Mac OS X, for the license agreement will look different if the user does not have the fonts installed.
-Secondly, note that "synthetic" font traits will not be preserved between DropDMG and Disk Copy.
+Secondly, note that "synthetic" font traits will not be preserved.
 A synthetic trait is a style for which you do not have a font.
 For instance, Mac OS X ships with normal and bold variants of Lucida.
 Both of these work fine in license agreements.
-DropDMG will also let you create a license agreement using italic Lucida, where the operating synthesizes Lucida Italic from regular Lucida, but the italic style will not be displayed in Disk Copy.
+DropDMG will also let you create a license agreement using italic Lucida, where the operating system synthesizes Lucida Italic from regular Lucida, but the italic style will not be displayed when the image is mounted.